-Over the years, we’ve seen Irritable Bowel Syndrome (IBS) for VA Disability get denied as it can be a challenging illness to prove as service-connected.
+Over the years, we’ve seen IBS for VA Disability get denied as it can be a challenging illness to prove as service-connected.
 On the other hand, if it is approved, more often than not, the rating doesn’t get the maximum allowable limit.
-In this blog, we will explain the effects of IBS, its causes and triggers, and how to get your claim for IBS approved as service-connected.
+In this blog, we will explain the effects of IBS (Irritable Bowel Syndrome), its causes and triggers, and how to get your claim for IBS for VA disability approved as service-connected.

 - What is IBS?

 - VA Claims for PTSD: How to Improve your claim for Post-Traumatic Stress Disorder

 The Mayo Clinic defines irritable Bowel Syndrome (IBS) is a common disorder that affects the large intestine.
 Signs and symptoms include cramping, abdominal pain, bloating, gas, and diarrhea or constipation, or both.
 Some people can control their symptoms by managing diet, lifestyle, and stress.
 IBS is a chronic illness that is managed by one over a long period.

 While the exact cause of IBS may still be unknown, the following are the factors that may be part of this illness.

 Contractions that are stronger and last longer than normal can cause gas, bloating, and diarrhea.
 Weak intestinal contractions can slow food passage and lead to hard, dry stools.

 Abnormalities in the nerves in your digestive system may cause you to experience greater than normal discomfort when your abdomen stretches from gas or stool.